Learn from the Masters

 The course plays pretty much as he described in 1922.
 Reading Country Club was a challenge in the era of hickory-shafted brassies, mashies and niblicks and soft-cover, rubber core balls.
 It remains a challenge in today’s age of over-sized, exotic-metal clubs and computer-designed balls.

 Alex Findlay’s genius stands the test of time.
 Want proof?
-The course record of 63, nine under par, was shot by Sam Snead in the 1949 Reading Open, a PGA-sanctioned tournament.
+Sam Snead's course-record 63, shot in the 1949 Reading Open, a PGA-sanctioned tournament, stood for 72 years.
+The Slammer's mark was finally eclipsed by 15-year-old Matthew Vital with a 62 shot in a junior tournament in April 2021.
 Snead broke the record 65 set by Byron Nelson, RCC’s head professional in 1937, ’38 and ’39.

 Go here to find out how Alex Findlay played RCC.
 Heeding his advice just might help improve your score.